 Solutions:

 - Cultural Sensitivity Training: Provide training for both in-house and outsourced teams.
-This can bridge cultural gaps and improve remote team collaboration.
+This helps bridge cultural mismatches, reduce misunderstandings, and improve remote team collaboration.

 - Clear Communication Protocols: Establish clear communication protocols.
 It includes regular check-ins, status updates, and documentation practices.

-- Use Collaboration Tools: Implement tools like Slack, Microsoft Teams, or Zoom for real-time communication.
+- Use Collaboration Tools: Use tools like Slack, Microsoft Teams, or Zoom.
+They help with real-time communication.

 2. Quality Assurance in Remote Teams